Vrunda402/Final-JS-project/README.md

 # project description

-this application shows the book library and add/delete book info also update it once user is logged in. also adding the authentication for users in React App. we worked together as a team to get the project done.
+This application shows the book library and add/delete book info also update it once user is logged in.

-# but person wise work is :
+Also adding the authentication for users in React App.

+We worked together as a team to get the project done.

-# the  logged in user can access the page, CRUD operation and Getting restricted resources after logging in is done by the collabaration of all three member, since it's the important section.
+The  logged in user can access the page, CRUD operation and Getting restricted resources after logging in is done by the collabaration of all three member, since it's the important section.

-# This is more of group work, becuase in each section their was some error which was solved with the help of all the members.
+This is more of group work, becuase in each section their was some error which was solved with the help of all the members.